Inverse renormalization group of spin glasses

+In Fig.~\ref{fig:all} we compare observables of original and inversely renormalized systems.
+Specifically, we invert the renormalization group transformation as $L'=8 \rightarrow L=16$.
+In addition we consider the case where we apply the majority rule twice on $L=16$ to obtain $L''=4$ and invert the renormalization group twice as $L''=4 \rightarrow L'=8 \rightarrow L=16$.
+We consider two observables that the machine learning algorithm has been trained on, namely the overlap order parameter and the nearest-neighbor interaction, and two observables that the machine learning algorithm has not been explicitly trained to reproduce, namely an interaction between three spins and an interaction between four spins.
+We observe an agreement within statistical uncertainty between the observables of the original system of $L=16$ and those obtained by inverting the transformation.
+In the Supplemental Material, we demonstrate that the machine learning algorithm can successfully extrapolate beyond the training volumes by reproducing observables for $L''=4\rightarrow L'=8$, and discuss systematic uncertainties pertinent to finite-size effects that manifest in the training process.

 \paragraph*{The critical exponents.---} Via the inverse renormalization group we are able to directly construct approximate configurations of increasing lattice size and correlation length.
-This implies that it is not necessary to implement Monte Carlo simulations on larger systems to obtain configurations.
-We now employ the inverse renormalization group transformations to extract multiple critical exponents for the spin glass phase transition of the three-dimensional Edwards-Anderson model.
+This implies that it is not necessary to implement Monte Carlo simulations on larger systems to calculate critical exponents.
+To establish the validity of inverse renormalization group methods in disordered systems we calculate two critical exponents based on the Monte Carlo renormalization group~\citep{PhysRevLett.42.859}, details of which are provided in the Supplemental Material.

-To establish the validity of inverse renormalization group methods in disordered systems we extend the two lattice matching renormalization group method~\citep{swecargese,Wilsonbook,PhysRevB.29.4030,PhysRevB.37.7745,arxiv.2205.08156} to the inverse case.
-Specifically we conduct comparisons for observables of two renormalized systems with identical lattice sizes $L^{(n+1)}$ and $L^{(n)}$ where $n$ is the number of inverse renormalization group transformations.
-To clarify, we consider systems with lattice sizes $L=8$ and $L=16$ and apply $n$ iterative inverse transformations.
-We then compare correlation functions for systems with $L^{(2)}_{8}=L^{(1)}_{16}=32$, $L^{(3)}_{8}=L^{(2)}_{16}=64$, and $L^{(4)}_{8}=L^{(3)}_{16}=128$.
-A similar technique~\citep{PhysRevLett.128.081603}, applied to inverse renormalization group methods for quantum field theories, concerns the comparison of observables for a renormalized and an original system: the two methods are not equivalent.
+To extract the critical exponent $y_{h}$ via the construction of the linearized renormalization group transformation matrix we consider exclusively as an operator the overlap order parameter.
+We remark that for systems which order ferromagnetically, such as the effective spin glass studied in this Letter, one expects that the consideration of exclusively the order parameter provides an acceptable approximation in the calculation of critical exponents when the considered transformation is the majority rule~\citep{PhysRevB.37.7745}.